-- 101 ELEMENTARY LATIN.
+101 ELEMENTARY LATIN.
 F. For students who have had only one unit of high school Latin or who have had no Latin.
 Emphasis is placed on the essentials of grammar and a basic vocabulary with constant comparison to English.
 Sententiae from the principal Latin authors will be read.
+Staff.

-Staff. - 102 ELEMENTARY LATIN.
+102 ELEMENTARY LATIN.
 S. A continuation of 101.
 Emphasis is placed on grammar and the early reading of longer selections of authentic Latin dealing with Roman history and culture.
 Prerequisite: 101 or its equivalent.
+Staff.

-Staff. - 201 Intermediate Latin.
+201 Intermediate Latin.
 F, honor sections.
 A thorough review of the essentials of grammar will accompany the reading of selected Latin prose.
 Prerequisite: two units of high school Latin or two courses of college Latin.
+Mr. Harris, Mr. Van Vugt.

-Staff. - 202 INTERMEDIATE LATIN: VERGIL AND THE ANCIENT EPIC.
+202 INTERMEDIATE LATIN: VERGIL AND THE ANCIENT EPIC.
 S, core, honor sections.
 A study of the Aeneid and the ancient epic in translation.
 Selected books in the Aeneid will be read in Latin with a study of the prosody of Vergil.
 Prerequisite: three units of high school Latin or three courses of college Latin.
+Mr. Harris, Mr. Van Vugt.

-Staff. - 205 READINGS IN LATIN LITERATURE.
+205 READINGS IN LATIN LITERATURE.
 F, core.
 Intensive reading in the major writers of prose from the Late Republic to the Early Empire.
-Collateral readings in the literary history of the period.
-Prerequisite: 202.
-Mr. Van Vugt.

-206 READINGS IN LATIN LITERATURE.
-S, core.
-Intensive reading in the major writers of poetry from the Late Republic to the Early Empire.
 Collateral readings in the literary history of the period.
 Prerequisite: 202.
 Mr. Van Vugt.